Updated for 2017!

 - Detachable waist belt included

-My only problem with this pack were the non-cushioned shoulder straps, at a fairly horizontal angle.
-People with sloping shoulders will feel a pressure point, which isn’t so comfortable.
+My only problems were the non-cushioned shoulder straps, at a fairly horizontal angle.
+People with sloping shoulders will feel a pressure point where the strap digs into the neck, which isn’t so comfortable, especially after a long day and a heavy load.
+If you’re wearing a sweater, it’ll help out quite a bit, but summer use might create that issue.
 Also, I’d go with one of their Halcyon fabric options rather than Cordura, since the friction of the Cordura fabric, especially on the back panel, can scratch up t-shirt fabrics pretty quickly.

 10) Eddie Bauer Stowaway 30L Pack: $40

 Though it’s not often mentioned in travel gear communities, Eddie Bauer has some really high-quality gear, and a wonderful warranty.
-Their packable backpacks have also been a favorite of many travelers for quite some time, and come in many colors, and multiple sizes.
-It’s also easier to find them on sale than most others.
+Their Stowaway packs have also been a favorite of many travelers for quite some time, and come in many colors, and multiple sizes.
+It’s also easier to find them on sale than most others, making them quite a bargain.

 - Capacity: 30 L